 To get more clarity, let’s check this example.

 A user finds your web page listing in the search results.
 Clicks through it and lands on a blog post on Web Metrics.
 He then clicks on another link (say “About Us” page link) on the page and lands on the About Us web page.
 After finding out more about your company, he decides to visit another page (say Services).
 He then spends some time on it and leaves your site from that page.
 Now the Services page becomes the Exit Page for that visitor.
 Whereas if the user had left the site from the Web Metrics post (the first page) itself without visiting any other page, it would have been a Bounce.
 I hope it’s clear now!

-I’ve already discussed the importance of Bounce Rate metric in detail in one of my earlier posts.
+I’ve already discussed the importance of the Bounce Rate metric in detail in one of my earlier posts.
 However, the crucial difference between the Bounce Rate and Exit Rate is that unlike a bounce, a user can exit your site anytime during their visit due to any bizarre reason.
-It is hard to uncover the exact cause for such premature exit.
-This obscurity factor of the Exit Rate makes it even more important a metric to analyze.
+It is hard to uncover the exact cause for such a premature exit.
+This obscurity factor of the Exit Rate makes it even more important a metric analysis.
 You can reveal the actual reasons behind the premature exits of specific user groups from your site by monitoring the Exit Rate.

 Before moving on to the Exit rate metric in detail, it may be useful for you to know how to decrease the Bounce rate.
 Watch the video for some valuable tips.